drepo-eth/site/content/drepo/expanded/build-verification/index.md

 information.

 Furthermore, this information from various nodes might be helpful if specific environment inconsistencies are detected.
-For instance, Builds might not work on Windows or produce different artifacts on newer hard- or software.
+For instance, builds might not work on Windows or produce different artifacts on newer hard- or software.
 However, this kind of diverging behavior needs to be accounted for when verifying a piece of software.
 A tool might only target specific environments; thus, unsupported ones